 Skip to main content

-Thank you for visiting.
-While you are here, we want you to have an incredible time exploring the Kootenay Rockies.
-For generations, Kootenay locals have taken great care of the wonder that you see around you.
-We hope that you will help us continue to do so.
-By being a responsible visitor, you become a partner in our community efforts to conserve and respect the region’s wonderful natural attractions and heritage.
+Thank you for visiting!
+While you are here, we want you to have an incredible time exploring the southeast corner of British Columba.
+For generations, the Ktunaxa & other Kootenay locals have taken great care of the wonder that you see around you.
+Embrace our legacy and join us in cherishing this magnificent region.
+Together, we uphold and honour the rich history, natural wonders, and our unique mountain culture.

 KEEP THE ENVIRONMENT & THE COMMUNITIES CLEAN